Meerut Uttar Pradesh, India Travel Guide

 For activities like rafting, yoga retreats, or advanced trekking, search for options in Rishikesh or Haridwar.

-Consider customizing an itinerary that blends Meerut's history with other regional highlights.
+Consider customizing an itinerary that blends Meerut's past with other area attractions.

-Plan your activities to blend historical sites with local markets for a well-rounded cultural journey.
+Plan your activities to blend historical sites with local markets for a good-rounded cultural journey.